zainkhalifa/HFSS_Scripting/Readme.md

 This is a simple MATLAB library to generate a script file for HFSS.
 It is useful when you have a complex design or a design with repetitiveness.
 You need to be familiar with HFSS before using this tool.
 I needed a tool to help me draw in one of my projects so I built this library.

-Disclaimer: It is not professionally written.
+Disclaimer: The library is not professionally written.
 I wrote it along the way as I needed.
 So always be aware if I missed anything in my descriptions.
 Make sure that it is doing what you intend and don't count on me taking care of everything for you !

 ## How to use